-What Kevin Rudd, Malcolm Turnbull, and John Howard have in common
+What Kevin Rudd, Malcolm Turnbull, and Scott Morrison have in common

 Journo Greg Sheridan got them to talk about a very private part of their lives

-The Prime Minister was one of a host of political leaders who had to be cajoled into giving interviews to Sheridan for the book, giving rare insights into how Christianity lights up their lives.
+Current Prime Minister Scott Morrison and former PMs Malcolm Turnbull, Kevin Rudd, Tony Abbott and John Howard were among of a host of political leaders who were persuaded to reveal rare insights into how Christianity lights up their lives.

-Sheridan says he was impressed with his political subjects because none of them wanted to reveal this private aspect of themselves, but they proved to have inner lives of great depth.
+Sheridan was impressed that, despite their reluctance to share this private aspect of themselves, they proved to have inner lives of great depth.

 A fascinating revelation in the book is that former prime ministers Kevin Rudd and Tony Abbott are devoted to visiting the sick in hospital.

-Sheridan says he had “enormous fun” writing God is Good for You: A Defence of Christianity in Troubled Times, which is putting God on the shelves of airport bookshops nationwide.
+Sheridan says he had “enormous fun” writing God is Good for You: A Defence of Christianity in Troubled Times, which is short-listed for the Sparklit 2019 Australian Christian Book of the Year.

-Sheridan, who is Foreign Editor of The Australian newspaper, tells Eternity that, as a Catholic, he didn’t grow up reading the Bible very much.
-But in an attempt to defend the God of the Old Testament against attacks by the new atheists, he wrote a chapter on the Old Testament and discovered how full of joy and vitality it is.
+Sheridan, tells Eternity that, as a Catholic, he didn’t grow up reading the Bible very much.
+But in an attempt to defend the God of the Old Testament against attacks by the New Atheists, he wrote a chapter on the Old Testament and discovered how full of joy and vitality it is.